 You also have the right to make a complaint to PACFA about a PACFA Member Association if you have concerns that the Member Association has not dealt with an ethical matter appropriately.

-If you have concerns about the ethical conduct of a counsellor or psychotherapist, we recommend you read the PACFA Code of Ethics which sets out PACFA’s standards for ethical practice.
+We recommend reading the PACFA Code of Ethics which outlines PACFA’s standards for ethical practice.

-2. If the practitioner you want to lodge complaint about is listed on the register, then email [email protected] with your name and contact details; the therapist's name, a description of the complaint and the date on which the incident occurred (if it was a specific incident).
+2. If listed, email [email protected] with your details, the therapist's name, a description of the complaint, and the date of the incident.

-3. Your complaint should be acknowledged within 48 business hours and a PACFA staff member should contact you about your grievance or complaint within two weeks.
+3. You should receive an acknowledgment within 48 business hours and a follow-up within two weeks.

-PACFA Member Associations are required to work to the Membership Requirements and Guidelines for PACFA Member Associations
+PACFA Member Associations must follow the Membership Requirements and Guidelines for ethical operations.

-If the therapist you want to complain about is not on the PACFA register
+What if the therapist is not on the PACFA register?

 Australian Capital Territory Go to the Health Services Commissioner within the ACT Human Rights Commission website